Museum Policies

 2. Must be artifacts that are directly related to Hawthorne or locations in Mineral County.

-3. We DO NOT take personal photos, newspapers, bottles, magazines and maps.
+3. We DO NOT take personal photos.
 (Unless directly related to Hawthorne or Mineral County).

 Deaccession Policy: 1.